trdastidar/Fisherfaces_On_Hadoop/README.md

     T_2 = T_1 * S_b
     evalues, evectors = np.linalg.eig(T_2)

-S\_w and S\_b are K X K matrices.
-For large N, K (= N - C) can be large.
+S\_w and S\_b are K1 X K1 matrices.
+The original paper takes
-Using a smaller K results in sub-optimal matching accuracy.
-Thus, this step can be a potential bottleneck in the whole process since it is performed on a single machine.
-We are actively exploring efficient ways to parallelize this process.
-The saving grace is that both S\_w and S\_b are symmetric matrices, and thus these computations are less expensive than in the general case.
+K1 = N - C, and in case of large N, this step can become a bottleneck since it is performed on a single machine.
+However, our experiments show that using a smaller K1 is also possible.
+This is discussed in detail later.

-As in the PCA computation stage, we sort the eigenvalues in descending order and select the top C-1 eigenvalues and their corresponding eigenvectors.
+As in the PCA computation stage, we sort the eigenvalues in descending order and select the top K2 eigenvalues and their corresponding eigenvectors.

+K2 is taken as C - 1 in the original paper.
+However, we have found that a much smaller K2 can be used.
+This parameter is also kept as configurable.

 #### Step 10: Compute the Fisherfaces eigenvectors ####

-The PCA eigenvectors (n X K) were computed in step 4 and the LDA eigenvectors (K X (C-1)) were computed in step 9.
-The Fisherfaces eigenvectors matrix is the product of these two and has dimension n X (C-1).
+The PCA eigenvectors (n X K1) were computed in step 4 and the LDA eigenvectors (K1 X K2) were computed in step 9.
+The Fisherfaces eigenvectors matrix is the product of these two and has dimension n X K2.

 This operation is done in a single node and the results are saved for later use.